spring-guides/gs-validating-form-input/README.md

 </html>
 ```

-> **Note:** These web pages don't have any sophisticated CSS JavaScript, because we are trying to keep things simple.
+> **Note:** In this simple example, these web pages don't have any sophisticated CSS JavaScript.
 But for any professional web sites, it's very valuable to learn how to style your web pages.

-Configuring the application
+Create an Application class
 ---------------------------
-For this application, you are using the templating language of [Thymeleaf](http://www.thymeleaf.org/doc/html/Thymeleaf-Spring3.html).
+For this application, you are using the template language of [Thymeleaf](http://www.thymeleaf.org/doc/html/Thymeleaf-Spring3.html).
 This application needs more than raw HTML.

 `src/main/java/hello/Application.java`
 ```java